AutomateSecOps/Tines-AI-Winner/README.md

 The event transformation action is responsible for tranforming data to be consumed downstream, or written to a resouce, so another workflow can use the data.
 The learning curve for event transformation actions can be challenging since the action uses different functions to slice and dice the data in the workflow.

 With AI automatic mode, a security analyst inputs the data to transform and types at the prompt what is needed.
-After clicking Generate button, Tines creates the Python code to accomplish the task and outputs the results in seconds.
+After clicking the Generate button, Tines creates the Python code to accomplish the task and outputs the results in seconds.

 <img src="./images/AI-Mode-1.png" width="600" height="450">